davvid/git-cola-debian/README.md

 Once these are installed you can run *git-cola* from the Start menu or by double-clicking on the `git-cola.pyw` script.

-You can also use `pythonw.exe` to invoke the `git-cola.pyw` script directly from the command-line.

-If you are developing *git-cola* on Windows you can run it from its source tree by using `pythonw.exe`.
+If you are developing *git-cola* on Windows you can use `python.exe` to run *git-cola* directly from source.

-    pythonw.exe bin/git-cola
+    python.exe bin/git-cola

 If you want to build the `git-cola Installer` yourself run the provided script

-    win32/create-installer.sh
+    contrib/win32/create-installer.sh

 You have to make sure that the file